ShaheenHossain/eagle-12.1/doc/webservices/upgrade.rst

 * your contract reference
 * your email address
-* the target version (the Eagle ERP version you want to upgrade to)
+* the target version (the Eagle version you want to upgrade to)
 * the purpose of your request (test or production)
 * the database dump name (required but purely informative)
-* optionally the server timezone (for Eagle ERP source version < 6.1)
+* optionally the server timezone (for Eagle source version < 6.1)

 The ``create`` method
 ---------------------